Siege of Homs: March–May 2012 clashes and UN ceasefire

 On 20 March, a new round of shelling struck the opposition-held neighborhoods of al-Khalidiya, Qussor, and al-Bayadah in northern Homs and continued into the next day, reportedly killing 14 people.
 The LCC stated that another 40 people were killed on the second day of the bombardment, including 25 in Khalidiya.
 There were reports that the military also entered Khalidiya.

 On 24 March, most rebel forces and a number of civilians retreated from the Bab al-Sbaa district under intense shelling as the military moved in.
 However, activists reported the district was still under bombardment of heavy shelling as of 26 March, though the FSA presence in the district was small and inconsequential.
 Another activist later confirmed the capture of the district.

 On 2 April, about 40 FSA militants captured the Homs National Hospital in Juret al-Shayah district.
 They found 78 corpses "stacked in a hospital refrigerator".
 In renewed fighting on 8 April, mortars were described as falling "like rain" on Khalidiya by an activist.
 A makeshift hospital was allegedly stacked with 40 bodies which the opposition were desperately trying to keep cool with fans.
 An activist said they may have to be buried "in public gardens" due to a lack of other feasible options.

 On the morning of 14 April, major shelling occurred in the districts of Juret al-Shayah and al-Qarabis, violating Kofi Annan's UN-led truce that was implemented the same day.
 On 15 April, the Syrian Army was reported to be shelling the neighborhood of al-Waer from the nearby military academy.
 SANA also reported that "terrorists" killed 12 civilians in the pro-Assad, predominantly Alawite neighborhood of al-Zahra in what appeared to be an FSA attack.
 On 16 April, al-Khalidiya was heavily shelled from three sides while the Army stormed al-Bayada and took control of half of it.
 They also tried to storm Juret al-Shayah and al-Qarabis, but were repelled by the FSA.
 Sky News correspondent Tim Marshall, reporting from within the Khalidiya district, claimed that despite recent Army advances, the FSA still controlled large areas of the city and that hundreds of civilians still lived in Khalidiya despite heavy government artillery shelling and sniper activity.
 The Homs National Hospital in Juret al-Shayah had also reportedly been badly damaged by shelling.
 According to Marshall, many streets had sheets of tarpaulin hung from one side to the other and concrete walls had been erected to prevent Army snipers from having a clear line of sight into Khalidiya; people had to sprint across smaller streets to avoid sniper fire.
-The FSA commander in Homs, Abdul Razzack Tlas, noted the sniper activity as a violation of the UN ceasefire, even though the UN said that neither side was completely abiding by the ceasefire rules.
+The FSA commander in Homs, Abdul Razzaq Tlass, noted the sniper activity as a violation of the UN ceasefire, even though the UN said that neither side was completely abiding by the ceasefire rules.